sftpgo/sftpgo-plugin-auth/README.md

 ## Configuration

-The plugin can be configured within the `plugins` section of the SFTPGo configuration file.
+The plugin can be configured within the `plugins` section of the SFTPGo configuration file or (recommended) using environment variables.
 To start the plugin you have to use the `serve` subcommand.
 Here is the usage.

 ```shell
 NAME: